-Information

-Approval
+Information Purpose Approval

-Patient Safety Incident Response Assurance Report
+Title Patient Safety Incident Response Assurance Report

-Mr J Husain, Executive Medical Director
+Executive sponsor Mr J Husain, Executive Medical Director

 Summary: The Trust Board is asked to receive the paper as a summary update on the incidents reported under the new Patient Safety Incident Response Plan (PSIRP) and decision-making process for the level of incident reviews.
 This report includes information on maternity specific serious incidents reporting as required by Ockenden recommendations.